alexheckmann/HTWG_ProbabilityTheory-Statistics/README.md

 <h1>Probability Theory & Statistics</h1>
 This repository contains scripts used for statistics & probability theory, as well as the mathematical basics (in German).<br/>
 <ul>
-  <li><i><strong>Mathematik für Wirtschaftsinformatiker II.pdf</strong></i>: Contains the basics about single variable and multi variable calculus applied to an economic background and guides on how to solve specific problems using Maple CAS</li>
+  <li><i><strong>Mathematik für Wirtschaftsinformatiker II.pdf</strong></i>: Contains the basics about mathematical analysis, i.e. differential calculus, integral calculus, differential equations, limit theory, and single variable and multi variable calculus applied to an economic background and guides on how to solve specific problems using Maple CAS</li>
 <li><i><strong>Wahrscheinlichkeitstheorie & Statistik.pdf</strong></i>: Contains the basics about descriptive and inductive statistics and probability theory and guides on how to solve specific problems using the R language</li>
 <li><i><strong>confidence-interval.R</strong></i>: Contains the code for a function calculating the boundaries of a confidence interval, given the sample size, the parameters of the normal distribution and the wanted confidence level</li>
 <li><i><strong>get-mode.R</strong></i>: Contains the code for a function calculating the mode of a given vector</li>